rendicahya/sinta2-scraper-OBSOLETE/README.md

 ]
 ```

-Authors associated to multiple departments can also be retrieved at once:
+Authors associated with multiple departments can also be retrieved at once:

 ```
 dept_id = 55001, 90243